Solar eclipse of June 29, 1927

+Observation

-Observation in the United Kingdom
+United Kingdom

 This was the first total eclipse visible from British mainland soil for 203 years.
 The Astronomer Royal set up a camp to observe the eclipse from the grounds of Giggleswick School in North Yorkshire, which was on the line of totality.
 An observer at Southport, where an estimated quarter of a million people were on the shore to watch, described the eclipse for the Journal of the Royal Astronomical Society of Canada, describing it as "those memorable 23 seconds ... a landmark forever in the lives of those privileged to see for the first time the Sun's Corona, whose secrets are only revealed to us for some few minutes in each century."

 This eclipse is referenced in the closing pages of Dorothy L. Sayers' novel Unnatural Death.
 Frances Brody's 2017 novel Death in the Stars is set at Giggleswick School while crowds were there to view the eclipse.

 Virginia Woolf recorded her impression of the eclipse, including the words "We had fallen.
 It was extinct.
 There was no colour.
 The earth was dead."